The-Data-is-a-lie/Pathfinder_Char_Creator/README.md

 # Pathfinder 1E Randomized Character Generator

-## A Pathfinder 1E character generator that requires a few inputs per character, but will generate a whole character sheet in a text file (will include buckets of optimally selected feats + spells using semi-supervised learning + randomly chosen Archetypes at a later date)
+## A Pathfinder 1E character generator that requires a few inputs per character, but will generate a whole character sheet per entry

-- Download the Files or Clone the Repo from here [main.py](https://github.com/Daniel-Grkinich/Pathfinder_Char_Creator.git)

-# You simply need to run via main.py

-## Requirements
- - Python (>= 3.10)
+(The goal is to reduce the time needed to create an NPC by as much as possible)